How to Dual Boot on Separate Hard Drives: 5 Easy Steps

 However, we recommend using two separate hard drives to make the operation easier and smoother.
 It has many advantages that give it an edge over dual booting from a single drive.
 Using two drives creates a less cluttered partition table for the two operating systems.

-Furthermore, having two hard drives available for dual boot prepares more space for each operating system.
-It gives them enough room to partition and install.
 Also, it eradicates the stress of backing up data for the current OS.
-It prevents partitioning issues liable to occur.
+It prevents partitioning issues liable to occurring.

 In short, dual booting by partitioning a single driver doesn’t harm its performance and stability.
 However, allowing each operating system to have a designated drive to partition makes it more organized.